drfoehn/sample_volume_calculator_en/README.md

 ## License
 This project is licensed under the GNU GENERAL PUBLIC LICENSE Version 3 - see the [LICENSE](LICENSE) file for details.

+## Disclaimer:
+The use of the sample volume calculator application described in this manuscript is at the user's own risk.
+The authors, contributors, and affiliated institutions cannot be held liable for any errors, omissions, or consequences arising from the use of this tool.
+The application is provided "as is" without any warranties, express or implied.
+Users are responsible for verifying the accuracy of the information provided by the application and should always rely on their professional judgment and institutional guidelines when making clinical decisions.
+The tool is intended to serve as a guide and should not replace established medical protocols or override the expertise of healthcare professionals.
+It is the responsibility of each institution to validate the application's calculations and ensure compliance with their own laboratory standards and practices before implementation.
+Users should be aware that laboratory requirements and test specifications may vary between institutions and over time.
+By using this application, you acknowledge that you have read and understood this disclaimer and agree to use the tool at your own discretion and risk.

 ## Acknowledgments
 - Thanks to all contributors and users for their support and feedback.